suryapr1916/offseg_v2/README.md

 - The loss has not been mentioned in the config file and has to be changed in the model class

 - Make sure to add the 'data' folder in the root directory, refer to paths in config file

+- it is important to make sure that splitting file paths should be correct with '/' or '\' depending on the OS